raganwald-deprecated/homoiconic/2008-11-03/with_unhygienic_and_call-by-name_semantics_in_rewrite.markdown

 There are some important implications of this approach.
 First, with unhygienic, `our_and` disappears.
 There is no `our_and` function or method, invocations are replaced by whatever `to` expression you provide.
 Whereas, `called_by_name` actually defines a lambda for `our_and` and defines it in scope for our block of code.

 > Note: Caleb asked about the fetish for lambdas.
 In Ruby 1.8 MRI, it makes no difference.
 In other implementations, these constructs will by hygienic.
 Yet, these implementations do not exist yet.
-So, either I don't understand YAGNI, or perhaps I have spent too much time with languages like Javascript that [actually get this right](http://weblog.raganwald.com/2007/08/block-structured-javascript.html "Block-Structured Javascript"), or I am from the future and I know that Ruby will get this right.
+So, either I don't understand YAGNI, or perhaps I have spent too much time with languages like JavaScript that [actually get this right](http://weblog.raganwald.com/2007/08/block-structured-javascript.html "Block-Structured JavaScript"), or I am from the future and I know that Ruby will get this right.

 Second, even though `temp` is still around and still could shadow some variable where it is defined, it doesn't shadow any definition inside your block.
 So you could define rewriters with `called_by_name` at the top level or inside of a method somewhere and be assured that you are making 100% hygienic code.